 Artificial Intelligence (AI), automation and analytics are dominating themes in pharmacovigilance (PV) today and there are some understandable concerns surrounding them.
 However, on closer observation it’s often revealed that most of these concerns arise from a narrow or limited understanding of artificial intelligence and automation, and their potential impact.

-To cut through this confusion, Sciformix has developed a framework for implementing four types of pharmacovigilance automations:
+To cut through this confusion, Covance has developed a framework for implementing four types of pharmacovigilance automations:

 - Basic Process Automation: Applied against manual or paper-based business workflows

 - Robotic Automation: Technology applications that reduce or eliminate manual tasks

 - Cognitive Automation: Software that brings intelligence to unstructured language-based data leading to an action or business decision

 - Artificial Intelligence: Applications/Systems that embrace machine learning